Learners are innovative thinkers who are successful, confident, respectful and caring

 Cross-Country – All students participate in running through Physical Education classes.
 From our classes we select a group of students based on age and gender to represent Gilbert Paterson at the LSAA Cross-Country Meet.

 Badminton – All students participate in the sport of badminton through Physical Education classes.
 Tryouts are held for our badminton teams.
-We offer a badminton team that consists of 8 players only, as outlined by LSAA Badminton Policy, for each grade level and gender.
-Due to the fact that we are limited by the number of students who play on a badminton team we also offer a badminton club for all students wanting to participate in badminton after school.
+We offer a badminton team that consists of 8 players only (16 per grade level), as outlined by LSAA Badminton Policy, for each grade level and gender.
+Since we are limited by the number of students who play on a badminton team, we also offer a badminton club for all students wanting to participate in badminton after school.

 Track and Field – All students participate in Track and Field through Physical Education classes.
 We select students through Physical Education classes to compete in the Gilbert Paterson Track and Field Meet.
 Further, we select the Track and Field team that will represent Gilbert Paterson at the LSAA Track and Field meet from the results of our School Track and Field meet.